How to Store Bean Sprouts

 Nothing says fresh like the tantalizing snap of a crisp bean sprout.
-From salad rolls to stir frys, pho to salad, bean sprouts bring the key crunch factor.
+From salad rolls to stir frys and pho to salad, bean sprouts’ crunchy texture levels up almost any dish.

-Mushy bean sprouts have lost their meaning in life, and so often end their life in the compost bin.
+Mushy bean sprouts have lost their meaning in life, and so often end up in the compost bin.
 Not any more.

 Bean sprouts are alive and they need to breathe.
-Airtight containers trap excess moisture that leads to slimy bean sprouts.
+Airtight containers (like plastic bags) trap excess moisture that leads to slime.
 Yet without protection, they quickly wither and wilt.
 To keep bean sprouts fresh, they need a protective environment that releases excess moisture.
 That’s where Abeego reusable food wrap steps in.

 Simply wrap up towel-dried bean sprouts in Abeego.
-There’s no need to add a paper towel, soak in water, or any other trick to store bean sprouts.
+There’s no need to add a paper towel, soak in ice water, practice blanching, or any other trick to extend the shelf life of bean sprouts.
 Abeego easily and naturally keeps your bean sprouts crisp, fresh, and alive so you can enjoy them to their very last juicy snap.

 Keep reading and: